Effecting social justice through

-Through strong faculty support, a dedicated Training Department, and the School’s partnerships with hundreds of community agencies, our counseling students gain valuable practicum and field experience in a wide variety of specialized settings including at law enforcement agencies, correctional facilities, court systems, child advocacy centers, behavioral health units, substance use treatment programs, and community mental health agencies.
+Through strong faculty support, a dedicated Training Department, and the University’s partnerships with hundreds of community agencies, our counseling students gain valuable practicum and field experience in a wide variety of specialized settings including at law enforcement agencies, correctional facilities, court systems, child advocacy centers, behavioral health units, substance use treatment programs, and community mental health agencies.

 Our program’s cohort model creates camaraderie among students, and fosters interpersonal growth and skills development, both inside and outside of the classroom.
-Likewise, our individualized advising helps students succeed throughout their Adler School experience.
+Likewise, our individualized advising helps students succeed throughout their Adler University experience.